PhotoGov

 How long does processing take?

 Most photos are decoded, checked, and previewed in under a minute in a normal browser session.
+Because face geometry is measured on your own device rather than on a server, speed depends mainly on your phone or computer rather than on network conditions.

 Do you change how I look?